 - Eventually, you can transition to just following the method of “no method” – resting in wakeful presence.

 A chakra refers to an energy point within your body.
 According to Hindu tradition, there are seven of them, each corresponding to distinct areas of your body and mind.

-Chakra meditation involves focusing on one or more of your seven chakras in order to unblock them.
+Chakra meditation techniques involve focusing on one or more of your seven chakras in order to unblock them.

 11. Chanting Meditation